From Vegas to Death Valley

 Leaving Las Vegas: The Drive

-Pahrump is pretty much it for towns, except for the historic railroad hub of Death Valley Junction, where you hop onto California 190 for the last stretch to the Oasis at Death Valley.
+From The Strip, it doesn’t take long to get out the city and into the Mojave Desert.
+If you want to grab a bite as you drive along Nevada Highway 160, Pahrump is the last town beforethe historic railroad hub of Death Valley Junction, where you hop onto California 190 for the last stretch to the Oasis at Death Valley.
 For an incomparable preview of Death Valley, take a detour to Dante’s View.
-A 13-mile paved road (closed through May 2018) climbs to what may be the definitive Death Valley panorama from an overlook more than a vertical mile above the salt pan on the valley floor.
+A 13-mile paved road climbs to what may be the definitive Death Valley panorama from an overlook more than a vertical mile above the salt pan on the valley floor.

 From Dante’s View, it’s just over 30 minutes to the AAA Four Diamond Inn at Death Valley.
 You would never mistake this historic luxury hotel for Las Vegas.
 But many visitors are surprised when they arrive at a verdant oasis of palm trees in the middle of one of the world’s most foreboding desert wildernesses.